Javiera Mena: 2014–2016: Otra Era

 In October 2014, Javiera Mena released her third album, Otra Era.
 This album marks the search of the artist for a heavy 1980s disco sound, with a wider use of synthesizers and more danceable beats than her previous work.
 Also, this stage reflects a bigger interest in the visual aspects of her career regarding music videos and live shows.
 The first single released was the song "Espada" ("Sword"), released in 2013, whose video (and lyrics) became widely popular due to its references to LGBT community.
 The video was directed by Luis Cerveró (part of the remarkable visual collective CANADA) and has more than two million views on YouTube and counting.

 On the cover of the album Otra Era, Javiera appears in a black and white picture, wearing Eskimo sunglasses by designer André Courrèges (an item which later became an icon of Javiera) and showing full breasts.
 The cover was censored by the media and music and streaming services like iTunes and Spotify.

 In 2015, she toured in Otra Era tour, taking its shows to Spain, Mexico, Peru and Chile.

-In 2016, Javiera was invited to participate as a jury in the most popular music festival in Chile, Viña del Mar International Song Festival.
+She Lives In 2016, Javiera was invited to participate as a jury in the most popular music festival in Chile, Viña del Mar International Song Festival.
 She was also invited to play a show at the festival, which was broadcast on national TV and satellite international signal on A&E. Javiera arranged to make a very attractive and spectacular show for the night, including very colorful visuals, fancy garments and a set of numerous female dancers.
 The show was a gateway for a lot of people in the country (and in Latin America) who didn't know the work of Javiera, and the end of the show she said "I'm very happy to be here.
 It's very difficult to be an independent artist in Chile, and besides the numbers and sales, I make music because it comes from my soul, from my heart".

-2016 marked 10 years of the career of Javiera Mena (since the release of Esquemas juveniles), which she celebrated with a commemoration show in Santiago on September of the same year.
+2016 marked 10 years of the career of Javiera Mena (since the release of Esquemas Juveniles, which she celebrated with a commemoration show in Santiago on September of the same year.